kyldvs/quotes/README.md

 — _Buddha_

-> "I don't know half of you half as well as I should like, and I like less than half of you half as well as you deserve."

-— _Bilbo Baggins_

 > "I am the wisest man alive, for I know one thing, and that is that I know nothing."

 — _Socrates_